 Swisscom does not provide technical support for SIP credentials.
 If you require support for end devices or third-party VoIP clients, please contact the product manufacturer directly.

 Die nomadische Nutzung eines Swisscom SIP Telefons

 Note: the SIP credentials will be transferred to the Swisscom SIP telephone automatically, provided that it is connected to your router at home or at work.

 SIP credentials are compatible with lots of end devices and third-party VoIP clients.
 Swisscom does not accept liability for proper functioning and security.
 It is the customer's responsibility to select a device or software from a reputable supplier.

 All calls are billed according to your fixed network subscription.
 The costs are identical to normal fixed network calls.
 If you use a mobile app, we recommend that you purchase a Data Travel package to avoid roaming charges and keep your costs under control.

 The SIP credentials are not usually deleted during a software update.
-If you have problems after an upgrade, go to the Customer Center, click on Fixed network > "My telephone numbers" > "Manage SIP credentials".
+If you have problems after an upgrade, go to My Swisscom, click on Fixed network > "My telephone numbers" > "Manage SIP credentials".
 Select “renew” to receive new SIP credentials.